Satisfiability Modulo Exponential Integer Arithmetic: Solving Problems via CEGAR

 \end{example} \ref{eq:il2} relates $\exp(s,t)$ with the \emph{bilinear} function $\ipf{c}{d}(s,t)$, i.e., this function is linear w.r.t.\ both $s$ and $t$, but it multiplies $s$ and $t$.
 Thus, if $s$ is an integer constant and $t$ is linear, then the resulting lemma is linear, too.

 To compute interpolation lemmas, a second point $(c',d')$ is needed.
 In our implementation, we store all points $(c,d)$ where interpolation has previously been applied and use the one which is closest to the current one.
-The same heuristic is used to compute \emph{secant lemmas} in \cite{cimatti18a}.
-For the $1^{st}$ interpolation step, we use $(c',d') = (c,d)$.
-In this case, \ref{eq:il2} simplifies to $s = c \land t = d \implies \exp(s,t) \leq c^d$. \begin{restatable}{lemma}{upperinterpolation} Let $c^+ \geq c^- > 0$ and $d^+ \geq d^- > 0$.
-Then \ref{eq:il2} is \EIA-valid. \end{restatable} \makeproof*{lem:SoundnessInterpolationUpper}{ \upperinterpolation* \begin{proof} We only prove \eqref{eq:secant} and \eqref{eq:secant1}, as the rest of the proof is given in the main text.
-Both inequations are trivial if $d^- = d^+$, so assume $d^- < d^+$.
-For \eqref{eq:secant}, let $x \in \NN_+$ be arbitrary but fixed.
-Then \eqref{eq:secant} follows by applying \Cref{lem:interpol} to $f(y) \Def x^y$, which is clearly convex on $\RR_+$.
+The same heuristic is used by \textcite{cimatti18a} to compute \emph{secant lemmas}.
+For the $1^{st}$ interpolation step, we choose $(c',d') = (c,d)$.
+In this case, \ref{eq:il2} simplifies to $s = c \land t = d \implies \exp(s,t) \leq c^d$.